jemcv/web/content/about.md

 #### Introduction
-I'm Jem, just a simple man whose dream and goal are to have a good life and to be knowledgeable in technology.
-I’m currently pursuing a Bachelor of Science in Information Technology at university.
+Hey I'm Jem.
+I’m currently pursuing a Bachelor of Science in Information Technology.

 #### What I do?
 When I have free time, I spend my time improving my touch typing and sometimes coding. <a href="https://monkeytype.com/profile/paralyzedrhand">monkeytype account</a>